paraschas/jaws/README.md

     create and start the statistics server

+## ResourcesServer.java
+    listen for requests of resources
+    spawn a worker thread for every incoming request

-## Server.java
+## StatisticsServer.java
-    listen for requests of resources or the statistics page spawn a worker thread for every incoming request
+    listen for requests of the statistics page spawn a worker thread for every incoming request